 Loan-to-income Annual or monthly mortgage loan servicing requirements as a percentage of annual or monthly income that is available to repay the loan.

-Loan-to-value The ratio of the amount of the loan outstanding to the appraised value of purchase, home equity loans, home equity lines of credit (HELOCs) and refinancings.
+Loan-to-value The ratio of the amount of the loan outstanding to the appraised value of purchase, home equity lines of credit (HELOCs) and refinancings.

 (LTV): the residential property.